IHTSDO/release-validation-framework/README.md

 Getting started
 ---------------
-These instructions will provide guidence in getting the RVF running on your local machine for development and testing.
+These instructions will provide guidance in getting the RVF running on your local machine for development and testing.

 ### Prerequisites
 You will need: